 The landscaping and multi-trade students identified a number of potential sites where there were overgrown areas or places were landscaping projects could take place.
 The front of Queenborough Station was identified as an area that needed a face lift so in July 2019, and the multi-trade students put their skills to the test to help plant up wellies and create flower beds to add a splash of colour to the station.

 In October 2019, the landscapers worked with the Minster on Sea Rotary Club to plant 2000 purple crocus bulbs in a roundel at to help raise awareness of the eradication of the Polio virus.
+By the end of February 2020 the crocuses had bloomed and brightened up the mound at the entrance to Queenborough station.

 One of the main aims of this project is to provide students with the opportunity to showcase their work at and around stations rather than just being completed as part of their course work.